 - Registered groups and service bodies may reprint individual articles from Lifeline, A Step Ahead, and the WSO News Bulletin for limited personal and group use, crediting the appropriate publication and Overeaters Anonymous, Inc. Material from these sources may not be revised.
 An example of “credit” would be to place “[source, date] Copyright Overeaters Anonymous, Inc. All rights reserved.” at the end of the article used.

 - OA newsletters often contain a statement that other OA groups and service bodies are welcome to reprint articles from them without permission.
 When reprinting from other OA newsletters, be sure to credit the source.

-- Review both the Newsletter Editors page in the Groups/Service Bodies section, under “Guidelines” and the What’s New page at oa.org to find information about new OA policies and available resources.
+- Review both the Newsletter page under Guidelines: Events & Outreach and the News & Events page at oa.org to find information about new OA policies and available resources.

 - Original sketches, cartoons, pictures, etc. add visual interest.

 - Determine through the group conscience whether to charge for the newsletter to, for example, offset costs or raise funds.